TomLucasakaTGeek/Bitcoin-basics/Day_1.md

 - Bitcoin was designed to maintain a record of transactions, that are transparent, publicly verifiable and immutable over a decentralized network.
 - A blockchain in particular was designed to be a system of distributed, decentralized [no central server] nodes that validate all the transactions.
 - Any blockchain ecosystem aims to develop a system where the people from the ecosystem validate all the transactions, eliminating need for financial institutions.

-## Blockchain Basics
-- A blockchain is built safe by design following various protocols and security measures, let's take the example of Bitcoin, the first and most popular blockchain.